Product May Have Been Discontinued

 Fiber (estimated dry matter content) = 5.9%

 |Estimated Nutrient Content

-|Dry Matter Basis||39%||30%||24%|
+|Dry Matter Basis

-|Calorie Weighted Basis||29%||53%||18%|
+|Calorie Weighted Basis

-Beef is naturally rich in all ten essential amino acids required by a dog to sustain life.
+Both salmon and chicken are naturally rich in the ten essential amino acids required by a dog to sustain life.

-The third ingredient is beef liver.
+After the chicken broth, we find chicken liver.
 This is an organ meat sourced from a named animal and thus considered a beneficial component.

-The fourth ingredient is potato.
+The sixth ingredient lists potatoes.
 Potatoes can be considered a gluten-free source of digestible carbohydrates.
 Yet with the exception of perhaps their caloric content, potatoes are of only modest nutritional value to a dog.

-The next two ingredients are brown rice, a complex carbohydrate that (once cooked) can be fairly easy to digest.
-However, aside from its natural energy content, rice is of only modest nutritional value to a dog.
+The eighth ingredient is barley.
+Barley is a starchy carbohydrate supplying fiber and other healthy nutrients.
+However, aside from its energy content, this cereal grain is of only modest nutritional value to a dog.

 From here, the list goes on to include a number of other items.